cyhyraethz/d2r-basic-qol/README.md

 4. Open your file manager and navigate to your D2R installation directory, usually located in `C:\Program Files (x86)\Diablo II Resurrected`

-5. Create a folder named `mods` in the D2R installation directory if it doesn't exist
+5. Create a folder named `mods` in the D2R installation directory if it doesn't already exist

-6. Create a folder named `basic-qol` in the `mods` folder if it doesn't exist
+6. Create a folder named `basic-qol` in the `mods` folder if it doesn't already exist

 7. Copy `basic-qol.mpq` into the `basic-qol` folder, which should look like this: